Better Call Saul: Filming

 Better Call Saul employs Breaking Bad's signature time jumps.
-Notably, most seasons' opening episode has started with a black and white flash-forward to a period in the years after the finale of Breaking Bad where Saul has been relocated to Omaha, Nebraska, as "Gene", a manager of a Cinnabon store, remaining paranoid about anyone discovering his past identity.
+Notably, the opening episode for the first five seasons started with a black and white flash-forward to a period in the years after the finale of Breaking Bad.
+Here, Saul has been relocated to Omaha, Nebraska, as "Gene", a manager of a Cinnabon store, and remains paranoid about anyone discovering his past identity.
 This was foreshadowed in the penultimate episode of Breaking Bad, "Granite State", in which Saul tells Walter: "If I'm lucky, a month from now, best-case scenario, I'm managing a Cinnabon in Omaha."

 The show's director of photography was Arthur Albert for the first two seasons, and Marshall Adams starting with season 3.
 Additionally, Paul Donachie served as a cinematographer on episodes "Namaste" (2020), "Carrot and Stick" (2022) and "Hit and Run" (2022).
-Seasons 1 and 2 was filmed mainly on RED Dragon cameras.
+Seasons 1 and 2 were filmed mainly on RED Dragon cameras.
 Starting with season 3, Panasonic VariCam Pure were incorporated due to their extra low-light sensitivity.
 This allowed the crew to shoot extra wide exterior shots at night as well as during the day, and to shoot on sets in near total darkness, such as nighttime in Chuck's unelectrified house.
-For scenes requiring to film from cramped spaces, Panasonic Lumix GH4 point-and-shoot camera was used.
+For scenes requiring to film from cramped spaces, a Panasonic Lumix GH4 camera was used.
 In season 4, three RED and two VariCam Pure cameras were used.
 For seasons 5 and 6, mostly Arri ALEXA LF was used.